futurewei-cloud/chogori-platform/coding-style.md

     ```

 ## Complex return types
-- If a function returns a complicated return type, put its return type on a separate line, otherwise it becomes hard to see where the return type ends and where the function name begins:
+- [Preferred] If a function returns a complicated return type, put its return type on a separate line, otherwise it becomes hard to see where the return type ends and where the function name begins:

     ```c++
     template <typename T1, T2>